Computer Science Course Offerings

 Prerequisite: Permission of Instructor.
 Intensive individual investigation of significant research problem under the direction of a faculty member.
 GPA and course prerequisites apply.

 401 – Organization of Programming Languages (3)

-Prerequisites: CPSC 326 and CPSC 330 or 340.
+Prerequisites: CPSC 326 and CPSC 340.
 A course in programming language construction and design emphasizing the run-time behavior of programs.
 Alternative implementations of programming language constructs are considered.
 Techniques for language definition may also be discussed.

 405 – Operating Systems and Systems Programming (4)